xavibenjamin/brightpixels.blog/_posts/2016-04-08-the-upside-to-technology-its-personal--the-new-york-times.markdown

 ---
 title: The Upside to Technology?
-It’s Personal | The New York Times
+It’s Personal
 date: 2016-04-08 15:31:00 -05:00
-tags:
-- tech
-layout: post
-custom_type: link
 link_url: http://www.nytimes.com/2016/03/31/fashion/social-media-technology.html
+categories:
+- Tech
 ---

 Nick Bilton in his last column for *The New York Times*: